Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-The callback setup in function `InitSensors()` is called every one second.
+The callback setup in `InitSensors()` function is called every second.
 It prints debug information about a measured data from `Accelerometer` sensor.
-In the emulator case this values can be changed using `Control Panel` tool.
-For details please check [Log Viewer](/application/dotnet/guides/sensors/device-sensors.md)
+In the emulator case, this value can be changed using `Control Panel` tool.
+For details, see [Log Viewer](application/native/guides/error/system-logs.md#logutil_commands):

 ```csharp
     void OnAccelerometer(object sender, AccelerometerDataUpdatedEventArgs args)